conneroisu/conneroh.com/internal/routing/README.md

     ProjectPluralPath PluralPath = "projects"
     // TagsPluralPath is the target of a plural tag view.
     TagsPluralPath PluralPath = "tags"
+    // EmploymentPluralPath is the target of a plural employment view.
+    EmploymentPluralPath PluralPath = "employments"
 )
 ```